-A renewals annuity approach will apply to the price path established for this Scheme, and will to continue to apply in accordance with the Ministerial Referral Notice.
+A renewals annuity approach will apply to the prices established for this Scheme in accordance with the Ministerial Referral Notice.

 The renewals annuity approach requires an accounting system to monitor renewals income and expenditure, to monitor the status of the renewals account or Asset Renewals Reserve (ARR).
 This balance can be either positive or negative, and is incorporated into the calculation of the renewals annuity itself.
 Interest is applied to the balance, at the same rate used to determine the original renewals annuity.